 Pinch of salt

 Combine tequila, lime juice and salt in a highball/Tom Collins glass.
 Stir.
 Add ice and top off with soda.
-If you want, instead of adding the salt to drink, you can rim the top of the glass with it margarita-style.
+If you want, instead of adding the salt to the drink, you can rim the top of the glass with it margarita-style.
 Stir once more and sip, saluting the brave folks who struck a blow for indigenous rule and freedom throughout the Americas under General Ignacio Zaragoza Seguín all those years ago.

 Today’s DOTW is brought to us very largely by Peligroso Tequila, which is celebrating its third anniversary tomorrow with a series of events in California and Hawaii and which we last encountered while making a perfectly fabulous version (up, with fresh OJ) of the Tequila Sunrise back in early March.
 Once again, I can say from personal experience that making a la Paloma with this toddler of a booze brand is definitely just a little bit better than using the better known mass market tequila I also happen to have on hand at the moment.
 While my sources within the tequila-drinking community agree it’s a very nice drink indeed when made with Peligroso Silver, some actually prefer that theirs be made with Squirt — which is, indeed, grapefruit based.
 I, however, think my bird flies slightly higher with Jarritos Toronja.